 Another project by Tiravanija in collaboration with SUPERFLEX was titled Social Pudding where an immersive installation focused on the making and sharing of a plate of pudding.
 The work addressed the communities of Leipzig with dynamic workshops and events held at the Galerie für Zeitgenössische Kunst in 2003.
 Participants were invited to come to Social Pudding to exchange and create their own pudding.

 All of these examples of community engagement in artistic practices and the way I have been brought up most definitely had an impact on my curatorial interest and the way Open Space operates as an organisation.
 I really am drawn to the multidisciplinary aspect of contemporary art and discourse, I always have been.
 I also think food can be a connector, a way to understand history, other cultures and food production systems.
 I want to end this note with one of my favourite writers Ursula K. Le Guin; “Nothing is yours.
 It is to use.
 It is to share.
 If you will not share it, you cannot use it”.
 (4)

 Huma Kabakcı (b.
 London, 1990) is an independent Curator and Founding Director of Open Space, living and working between London and Istanbul.
-Kabakcı studied at the London College of Communication and completed an MA in Curating Contemporary Art at the Royal College of Art.
+Kabakcı studied at the London College of Communication and completed an MPhil and MA in Curating Contemporary Art at the Royal College of Art.
 Kabakcı completed a curatorial fellowship at the 2018 Liverpool Biennial, supported by ICF (International Curators Forum).
 She has worked at commercial galleries, museums and auction houses, both in the UK and Turkey, including Sotheby’s (London), The Albion Gallery (London) and Pera Museum (Istanbul).